Updated april 10, 2019

 On the other hand, once in the museum, it is indeed recommendable to walk, because from there you can easily get to the souq and the Grand Mosque.
 Walking all along the Corniche to the West Bay or not would depend on the temperature and how much are we willing for a stroll.

 DOHA CITY TOUR

-In case our company is Qatar Airways, an interesting option is the Doha City Tour: free guided tours at 8 am, 11 am, 4 pm and 8 pm.
-There are 33 places on each bus and in less than three hours you will visit the Museum of Islamic Art, the Katara Cultural Center, Pearl-Qatar and the Waqif souk, passing by the Corniche.
-You can not book in advance, you have to go to the Qatar Airways desks as soon as you get off the plane.
+In case our company is Qatar Airways, an interesting option is the Doha City Tour: guided tours for 75 QAR at 8 am, 10 am, 3 pm, 6 pm, 8 pm and 9 pm.
+There are 33 seats on each bus and in less than three hours you will visit the Museum of Islamic Art, Katara Cultural Center, Pearl-Qatar and Waqif souk, passing through the Corniche.
+It can be booked in advance on its official website.

 BUSES AND TAXIS